esaruoho/ztracker_mac/README.md

 in theory, someone could combine them into the future zTracker for macOS / OS X version.
 Anyway.

+## Cheer up, it's not impossible!
+According to random guy on Facebook.
+*Coding is apparently not required for this project.
+Cross-platform library is used for system-dependent parts.
+It's only a matter of compilation SDL (which I did) and the app itself (I didn't go that far).
+There is a bit of a pain to resolve dependencies, though.
+I hope you can do it yourself.*

 ## Prerequisites (according to @CrossProd)
 You will need X11 and SDL v1.2